jdlph/Path4GMNS/README.md

       'and accessibility_aggregated.csv')
 ```

+Two formats of accessibility will be outputed: accessibility between each OD pair in terms of free flow travel time (accessibility.csv) and aggregated accessibility as to the number of accessible zones from each zone for each transportation mode specified in settings.yml given a budget time (accessibility_aggregated.csv).
 The following example is to evaluate accessibility only under the default mode (i.e. mode auto or agent type passenger).

 ```python
 network = pg.read_network()